Typography Handbook

 Visual hierarchy can be broken down into 5 different parts:

 1. Size & Weight: Size and weight are the two easiest ways to create visual hierarchy.
 They easily indicate what is important, and readers' eyes naturally jump to them.
-By simply styling those two, a sense of importance is already created.

 3. Typeface: Contrasting typefaces can create a distinction between different elements and achieve visual hierarchy.

-Further Readings:
+Further Reading

-Gestalt Laws in Typography
+Gestalt laws in typography

 Gestalt principles, or gestalt laws, are rules of the organization of perceptual scenes.
 When we look at the world, we usually perceive complex scenes composed of many groups of objects on some background, with the objects themselves consisting of parts, which may be composed of smaller parts, etc. Scholarpedia